asaikali/accelerator-development/workshop/content/exercises/03-Options.md

           value: "17"
 ```

+Notice the indentation, the `options` should be
+at the same level as `tags` in the YAML file.

 After commiting the changes, wait 10 seconds and refresh the
 accelerator portal to see new drop down option in the UI.
 If you
 get an error message check that the YAML is formatted correctly.

-### configure option for removing database support
+### Configure option for removing database support

 Add a toggle button for turning off the database support, by copying
 and pasting the code snippet below into `accelerator.yaml` under
-the optios key.
+the options key.

 ```copy
     - name: noDB